kubestash/docs/docs/concepts/crds/backupsession/index.md

 #### status.phase

 `status.phase` indicates the overall phase of the backup process for this BackupSession.
 It will be `Succeeded` only when all Snapshots are successfully completed and the post-backup actions are successful.
+If any of the snapshots fail to complete backup, `status.phase` will be `Failed`.

 #### status.duration